 At the end of the year, we’re all reporting.
 It may be not such a pleasant process, but let’s be strong 🙂 We usually talk about growth or decline in certain spheres.
 Today I’ll show you how to quickly design a growth diagram in PowerPoint.

 There are many ways you can visually present this topic, but growing a plant or tree is one of the simplest and strongest metaphors.

-Here’s how your growth strategy or analysis can look like (before and after example):
+Here’s what your growth strategy or analysis can look like (before and after example):

 If you want to find out a quick way how to beautify your slide and don’t invest a ton of time into it, here’s a step-by-step instruction on how to design such a growth chart.

 1. If your slide is too text-heavy, shorten the text

 Here are four practical tips on how to make your text shorter: